gasduster99/sppComp/try1/try1_1.md

 modeling all of the moments of the data, and thus they rely heavily on their respective data generating processes to accuratly represent higher moments in the data.
 McCullagh and Nelder (1989, pg.
-124) commiserate about the prevalence of over-dispersed data in cluster sampling, and explain the numerious ways in which cluster sampling may result in over-dispersion.
+124) commiserate about the prevalence of over-dispersed data in cluster sampling, and explain ways in which cluster sampling itself may result in over-dispersion.

 Extending the Poisson and binomial models to deal with over-dispersion, typically involves adding additional parameters for the purpose of modeling